Ref wears microphone in Chelsea-Reading WSL game

 "She's watching," Heaslip says to Moloney, pointing to one of her assistants.

-England confidently dispatched the spot kick, one of five goals Chelsea scored on the night in a dominant victory.
+England confidently dispatched the spot-kick, one of five goals Chelsea scored on the night in a dominant victory.

-Bibiana Steinhaus-Webb, a former referee and women's select group director at the Professional Game Match Officials Limited (PGMOL), hopes the experiment will give fans a greater understanding of the officials' job.
+Bibiana Steinhaus-Webb, a former referee and women's select group director at the Professional Game Match Officials Limited (PGMOL), hopes the experiment will give fans a greater understanding of the officials' jobs.

 "So much information is shared within the team which is crucial to making the right decision," she told Sky Sports' Inside the WSL.